Camilla Joins Forces With Fergie To ‘Destabilize’ Royal Family: Can ‘Blood Princesses’ Get Privileges Again?

 Kate Middleton and Prince William may be devoted to Game of Thrones, but it appears that the name of this HBO drama could aptly describe their own circumstances.
-There has been some recent alliances formed, as well as some strategies that appear to be created to go against the Duke and Duchess of Cambridge.
+There have been some recent alliances formed as well as some strategies that appear to be created to go against the Duke and Duchess of Cambridge.

-This past year, Diana has been the the main focus of Wills and his younger brother, Prince Harry.
-Both brothers have been very public in remembering their lovely, late mother, Princess Diana, on the 20-year anniversary of her death.
+This past year, Diana has been the main focus of Will and his younger brother, Prince Harry.
+Both brothers have been very public in remembering their lovely, late mother Princess Diana, on the 20-year anniversary of her death.

-Yet, in the shadowy background, their stepmother, Camilla, Diana’s greatest foe, has been busy making her own strategic moves, which includes teaming up with the Duchess of York, Diana’s pal and sister-in-law.
+Yet, in the shadowy background, their stepmother Camilla, Diana’s greatest foe, has been busy making her own strategic moves, which includes teaming up with the Duchess of York, Diana’s pal and sister-in-law.

-As the Inquisitr previously reported that insiders reports that the Queen has allegedly “made it clear that she wants Wills and Kate, and also Harry, to be the face of the monarchy.”
+As the Inquisitr previously reported, insiders report that the Queen has allegedly “made it clear that she wants Wills and Kate, and also Harry, to be the face of the monarchy.”

-Camilla is reportedly not pleased by these recent circumstances, but has allegedly found a someone in Fergie, who her shares her feelings.
-Camilla feels snubbed, just as Fergie had felt snubbed for over 25 years.
+Camilla is reportedly not pleased by these recent circumstances but has allegedly found someone in Fergie, who shares her feelings.
+Camilla feels snubbed, just as Fergie has felt snubbed for over 25 years.

 “Fergie feels that she’s been unfairly snubbed over the years and has been going to Ascot for years trying to work her way back into the fold.”